florianstancioiu/calculator-app/README.md

 - [React - The Complete Guide 2025 (incl.
 Next.js, Redux) - Section 31: Testing React Apps (Unit Tests)](https://www.udemy.com/course/react-the-complete-guide-incl-redux) - This Udemy course by Maximilian Schwarzmüller helped me understand some concepts regarding React Testing Library
 - [ByTestId](https://testing-library.com/docs/queries/bytestid/) - This helped me test various parts of the components using react testing library (mainly the Calculator component)
 - [Trouble with Dynamic Color in Tailwind Component](https://stackoverflow.com/questions/76353036/trouble-with-dynamic-color-in-tailwind-component) - This helped me understand how to write dynamic colors in React so that Tailwind can process them
+- [Test React component method is calling function pass as a prop](https://stackoverflow.com/questions/45867095/test-react-component-method-is-calling-function-pass-as-a-prop) - This helped me test a function passed as a prop in React

 ## Author